skjdfhkskjds/biquadris/biquadris3/design.md

 <!-- force.apply() needs to implemented in the player effect handler -->
 force.cc
 - doesnt seem to call apply() anywhere

-OVERALL CHANGE
-- changing transform format means we have to redo isSafe() as well

-- text.o + graphics.o:
-    - implement observers with access to game as subject

 ## Design Plan